 You could easily find a premium theme that would solve this problem for you, at a shoe-string budget.
 One of the best themes available is Divi.

-If you need a website theme, check out my course, Kickstart Your Blog.
+If you need a website theme, check out my done-for-you website kit, Your Stunning Website.
 You will learn how to create a beautiful website using the premium Divi theme (which will be provided to you as I have a developer license).
 Or if you’re a technophobe, there’s a professionally designed Your Stunning Website Divi template that you can use that looks amazing out of the box.

 This will give your new readers a great impression of your website when you launch it.